claireg22/ASSIGNMENT07/README.md

 The purpose of a high-fidelity prototype is to make interactive designs and to study the functionality and usability of new design features.
 The high-fidelity prototype below is based on my low-fidelity prototpes, but now include more visual design information, such as graphic elements, colors, UI components, and familiar Amazon features.
 High-fidelity prototypes are interactive, validate the user interaction flow, and help find possible shortcomings to designs that need to be improved.

 ### The Process:
 The prototype below was created using AdobeXD in which I created interactive user flows for three website acitivites containing the three new design features I added to improve Amazon's user experience.
 After conducting user research, creating 3 user personas, and creating hand-drawn low-fidelity prototypes, I used the feedback from each step of the UX-design process to create high-fidelity prototypes to fit the needs of each persona.
 I recreated the basic interface of Amazon by including screenshots, and removed and added UI components to create a clean, yet familiar, look for my new web design.
-I implemented Amazon's color palette into these components so that they would fit in with the original Amazon interface, and found a similar sans-serif font to Amazon's original text to create buttons and descriptions.
+I implemented Amazon's color palette and similar font into these components so that they would fit in with the original Amazon interface (this will be discussed further in the graphic design section).
 Then, I used the prototyping tools on AdobeXD to make the buttons and other features interactive and usable.

 ### Tasks:
 #### Task 1: Browse for exercise equipment by looking through grouped categories